Sid1808-dev/PindleAPP/README.md

 After the card number is generated you can make payment using that card number.
 Once the payment is made this card number is disabled and new number is generated

 ![Pay](https://user-images.githubusercontent.com/60344472/90728623-d8711f80-e2e2-11ea-8a50-dd3e6b4b4a5c.gif)

+# Making payment hassle free
+To make the payment process as simple as possible so that more and more users can make use of the platform, we have also added widget functionality to the the homescreen.
+Clicking the widget lets you access the  card and you can genererate a new card number to make the payment